-The Clinical Fellow must have demonstrated knowledge and skills consistent with the ability to practice independently.
+The Clinical Fellow must demonstrate knowledge and skills consistent with the ability to practice independently.

-Implementation: At the completion of the CF experience, the applicant will have acquired and demonstrated the ability to
+Implementation: At the completion of the CF experience, the applicant must have acquired and demonstrated the ability to:

-- Integrate and apply theoretical knowledge, - Evaluate his or her strengths and identify his or her limitations, - Refine clinical skills within the Scope of Practice in Speech-Language Pathology, - Apply the ASHA Code of Ethics to independent professional practice.
+- integrate and apply theoretical knowledge; - evaluate their strengths and identify their limitations; - refine clinical skills within the Scope of Practice in Speech-Language Pathology; and - apply the ASHA Code of Ethics to independent professional practice.

-In addition, upon completion of the CF, the applicant must have demonstrated the ability to perform clinical activities accurately, consistently, and independently and to seek guidance as necessary.
+In addition, upon completion of the CF, the applicant must demonstrate the ability to perform clinical activities accurately, consistently, and independently and to seek guidance as necessary.